 - Biodiversity donors come from a relatively small pool: five countries (Germany, France, US, UK and Japan) accounted for threequarters of 2016-20 funding. - However, other nations are bigger donors compared with the size of their economy: Norway, for example, allocated \$0.90 to biodiversity overseas for each \$1,000 of GDP.
 This compares with \$0.03 for the US and \$0.10 for the UK. - In contrast, funding is distributed to a much wider range of countries, although many are located in biodiversity-rich emerging markets like Asia, Latin America and Africa. - At the top comes Colombia, which attracted 8% of public finance for developing countries on average over 2016-20.
-India follows with 5%, and Brazil and Indonesia each had 3%. - Data reflecting changes since the Global Biodiversity Framework was agreed have not yet been made available.
+India follows with 5%, and Brazil and Indonesia each had 3%.

-New government pledges and main UN funding facility fall well short of \$20 billion target
+New government pledges and main UN funding facility total \$6.5 billion in 2025 - some way from \$20 billion target